 “Climate change is a global problem with grave implications: environmental, social, economic, political and for the distribution of goods,” the statement says.
 “It represents one of the principal challenges facing humanity in our day.”

 Ready for some farm fresh fruits and vegetables?
-June means Farmers Market season has begun and we've got some new vendors.
-Be sure to check out Farmer Nick's stand—you'll find pasture raised, hormone and antibiotic-free pork, beef, chicken and eggs and don't forget to hit up Bridgeport's very own Pleasant House Bakery for your local grains and pastries.
+Be sure to check out Farmer Nick's stand--you'll find pasture raised, hormone and antibiotic-free pork, beef, chicken and eggs and don't forget to hit up Bridgeport's very own Pleasant House Bakery for your local grains and pastries.
 Plus-- many more every Monday.